potatoeggy/eifueo/docs/sch3uz.md

 The four types of orbitals currently known are: *s*, *p*, *d*, and *f*.

-The group of orbitals of the same type in the same energy level are known as the **sublevel** of that type.
+The group of orbitals of the same type in the same energy level is known as the **sublevel**.
 A coefficient is given to indicate the energy level of that sublevel.

 !!! example
     The *p* sublevel consists of 3 *p*-orbitals at a given energy level.
 The *p* sublevel of energy level 2 is written as **2*****p***.